sonaliagr09/Engage-Microsoft-Teams/README.md

 * Meet-link sharing option
 * In-call chat messages
 * Pin participants' stream
-* Adapt stage Chat feature
+* Adapt stage-Chat feature
     - View & Send messages
     - Continue the conversation after the meeting
     - Start the conversation before the meeting
 * Firebase Authentication using google account
+* Chat Notification

 ## How to run the app